skip to Main Content

 New York Assembly passes bill to help domestic violence victims

-People in New York City and the rest of the state may have experienced domestic violence or may have been falsely accused of committing domestic violence.
+People in New York City and the rest of the state may have experienced or may have been falsely accused of committing violence.
 For those people, efforts to curb domestic violence would be welcome.
-However, resolving domestic violence or other domestic problems may not always be as simple as calling 911.
+However, resolving violence or other domestic problems may not always be as simple as calling 911.
 Therefore, it may be a wise decision to consult an experienced attorney who can help victims and those who may have been falsely accused to protect their rights, even under difficult circumstances.

 Source: The Washington Times, “NY Assembly OKs bills to help domestic violence victims,” April 28, 2015